DataDima90/flask-ml-api/README.md

 ```

-## How to start Docker and Docker-Compose
+## How to start Docker

 This repository contains Dockerfile and Docker Compose for a PostgreSQL database.

-1. Install Docker following the installation guide for your platform: https://docs.docker.com/engine/installation/
+Install Docker following the installation guide for your platform: https://docs.docker.com/engine/installation/

-2. Install Docker Compose following the installation guide for your platform: https://docs.docker.com/compose/install/

 #### Start building your docker image